gerrit-coder/plugins_coder-workspace/README.md

 - With `strictName = true` (exact-name mode):
    - The plugin bypasses alternate lookups and prefix searches and attempts to create exactly the primary name.
-   - If the Coder API returns HTTP 409 (name exists), the plugin opens the existing workspace with that exact name.
-   - If the existing workspace is not visible (e.g., different owner or insufficient permissions), the operation fails with a clear error.
-No automatic suffixing occurs.

 Recommended when you expect deterministic names derived from review context (for example, `{repo}-{change}`):